Vsareen0/Vsareen0/README.md

 ### Hi there 👋

-Hi, My name is Vinamra Sareen and
+My name is Vinamra Sareen and

 - 🔭 I’m currently working on Meetbeans.com
 - 🌱 I’m currently learning about media streaming, js advanced topics